Adenium Obesum: a piece of Africa in your home

 Light

-The Adenium loves full light.
+Adenium loves full sun.
 The more sun it receives, the more generous its flowering will be.
-If placed indoors, a position near a south-facing window is ideal.
-On a balcony or in a garden, it tolerates direct sun very well in warm seasons.
+If placed indoors, an ideal position is near a south-facing window.
+On a balcony or in the garden, it tolerates direct sun very well in warm seasons.

 Temperature

-However, beware of cold: below 10°C (50°F) the Adenium weakens.
-For this reason, in winter it is good to move it indoors to a bright and dry area.
+Beware of cold, however: below 10°C the Adenium weakens.
+For this reason, in winter it is best to move it indoors to a bright and dry area.

 How to water Adenium Obesum